cater98/cater98/README.md

 ### 📝 About Me

-I'm a **Beginner Frontend Developer** living in **Russia**.
-I really love programming, because with the help of programming a new world appears in front of you.
-You can create almost anything from a simple calculator to an operating system.
+I'm a **Beginner Frontend Developer**, living in **Russia**.
+I really love programming because with it, a new world appears in front of you.
+You can create almost anything, from a simple calculator to an operating system.
+I am enthusiastic about learning programming and really want to become an expert in this field.

 ---